 Focus groups with faculty and staff are conducted on an ongoing basis to discuss such issues as the university's image, mission, and values, and the role of athletics on campus.
-In 2011-12, USC Aiken started to participate in the Great Places to Work Survey conducted by the Chronicle for Higher Education.
+In both 2011-12 and 2012-13, USC Aiken participated in the Great Places to Work Survey conducted by the Chronicle for Higher Education.
 Directors, Department Chairs and School Deans communicate with faculty and staff regarding their concerns and well-being and monitor their satisfaction and motivation.
 Focus group research has suggested that internal motivations to provide high quality and personalized service to students and the community are hallmarks of faculty and staff at USC Aiken.